Programs and Accreditation

 Macquarie University has a long-standing reputation for high standards of teaching, academic results, and industry recognition and involvement.
 By studying with us, you can also receive the added assurance of accreditation with major professional bodies.

 The actuarial studies programs prepare you for real world jobs and equip you to become a solution-driven, pragmatic professional with valuable expertise in a complex risk-filled world.
-Programs includes the Bachelor of Actuarial Studies, Bachelor of Actuarial Studies with Bachelor of Science, Bachelor of Applied Finance with Bachelor of Actuarial Studies and Master of Actuarial Practice.
+Programs includes the Bachelor of Actuarial Studies, the Bachelor of Actuarial Studies with Bachelor of Science, the Bachelor of Applied Finance with Bachelor of Actuarial Studies and the Master of Actuarial Practice.